Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Results and Discussions

 \section{Results and Discussions}

-In this section, we first discuss our numerical results of static properties such as eigenspectrum phase transitions, and diagnostics of localization and extended character followed by dynamical properties.
-To reveal the interplay of non-hermiticity and boundary sensitivity on the phase transitions, we consider the generalized boundary conditions on non-reciprocal couplings and numerically study the effects of random disorder potential.
-In the present study, the on-site interaction strength is fixed at $V=1$.
+In this section, we first discuss our numerical results of static properties such as real-complex transitions of eigenenergies, and diagnostics of localization and extended character followed by dynamical properties.
+To reveal the interplay of non-hermiticity and boundary sensitivity, we consider the generalized boundary conditions on non-reciprocal couplings and numerically study the effects of random disorder potential.
+In the present study, the on-site interaction strength is fixed at $V=1$ and half-filling case is considered.
 The static and dynamical properties are primarily examined for the system size $L=16$.